 Clutter stresses me out.
 Big time.
 I wasn’t always this way (or at least not this bad), but I am now to the point where excess clutter and too much STUFF literally makes my pulse rise.

-Do you want to join Declutter 2017 but don’t know where to start?
+Do you want to join the Declutter Club but don’t know where to start?
 I’m here for you.
 Let’s start in the kitchen.
 Here is a list of 10 things on which to cut back.
 Less Mess=Less Stress.

 Look!
-A 5-blade kitchen shears that chops herbs in seconds… But can’t you also use a knife?
+A 5-blade kitchen shears that chop herbs in seconds… But can’t you also use a knife?

 And hey!
 A handy-dandy burger maker that ensures perfectly identical burger patties… I’m willing to bet you could shape those with your own two hands just fine (or even use a large mason jar lid!)